The French Social Security System Social Security and unemployment contribution rates

 total earnings

-Social security surcharge ("Contribution sociale généralisée" / CSG)5 9.2%
+Social security surcharge ("Contribution sociale généralisée" / CSG)5 9.2% out of

 98.25% of gross salary